 Look, everybody eventually gets bored of looking at the same four walls.
 It’s inevitable.
 But did you know that working in the same place all the time can actually increase distractions and reduce your productivity rate?

 It sounds simple, but it’s amazing how many freelance bloggers become hermits and then wonder why they can’t squeeze any words out of their brains.
+(It me a few months ago.)
 Even though this is easily done, sometimes you have to force yourself to get out or move around.

 Don’t Burn Yourself Out